 Grace Loves Lace specializes in ethically handcrafted gowns in Australia that are as gorgeous as they are comfortable.

-For some more budget friendly options check out this dress roundup, which contains dresses from places like Modcloth and ASOS (pssst, all the gowns are under $1000).
+For elopement dresses that are more budget friendly check out this dress roundup, which contains dresses from places like Modcloth and ASOS (pssst, all the gowns are under $1000).

 Only you know when you are truly comfortable.
-And I can’t stress it enough, when a bride is comfortable and confident, she is at her most beautiful.
-The most important part of the selection process is choosing a dress that allows you to experience your wedding day fully, and to be completely and utterly in each moment as they come.
+And I can’t stress it enough, when you’re comfortable and confident, you naturally look amazing.
+The most important part of the selection process is choosing clothing for your elopement that allows you to experience your wedding day fully, and to be completely and utterly in each moment as they come.

 The goal is to be able to look back and say, “That was the dress I was meant to wear on that day, on that mountain, when I married my best friend.”

 I would be over the moon to help you with all the tiny (and big!) details of your elopement day!
-Whether it’s dress shopping, choosing an epic location, coming up with ways to involve friends and family in your elopement from a distance, or documenting your wedding day with authenticity, I’m here to help!
+Whether it’s dress/suit shopping, choosing an epic location, telling family, coming up with ways to involve friends and family in your elopement from a distance, or documenting your wedding day with authenticity, I’m here to help!